Shueisha: History

-On March 31, 2022, Shueisha announced that it established a new wholly-owned affiliated subsidiary named Shueisha Games on February 16.
+On March 31, 2022, Shueisha announced that it established a new wholly owned affiliated subsidiary named Shueisha Games on February 16.
 The company will support other developers on over five ongoing projects, and to develop a mobile game with character design by a Weekly Shōnen Jump artist.

+On May 30, 2023, a vertical manga service called Jump Toon was announced and launched on May 29, 2024.